 The three-phase induction motors are the most commonly used AC motors in the industry because they have simple and rugged construction, low cost, high efficiency, reasonably good power factor, self-starting torque and require little maintenance.
 Almost more than 90% of the mechanical power used in industry is provided by three-phase induction motors.

-Parts Used in Three Phase Induction Motor Construction
+Three Phase Induction Motor Construction

 Construction wise three phase induction motor has two main parts namely stator and rotor.